dubachti/WIS/README.md

 <img src="https://github.com/dubachti/WIS/blob/da01290fbfd102b19edaead72558e289fec3a529/readme_img/mel_spectrogram.png" alt= “” width="50%" height="50%">

 ## Model
-The model used is ResNet18 with an additional top layer to match the data instance shape and bottom layer to create the embeddings of dim 32.
-Training is performed using the Triplet Margin Loss.
+The model used is a small CNN with 4 convolutional layers and one fully connected layer which creates the embeddings of dim 10.
+Training is performed using the Triplet Margin Loss and the optimizer is Adam.
+Prediction is done by choosing the nearest embedding given by the Euclidean distance.
+With the described setup we could achieve a prediction accuracy of 96.1% on voice recordings of unheard speakers.

 ## Train / Evaluate